gajis/alx-low_level_programming/0x02-functions_nested_loops/README.md

-11 function that prints all natural numbers from n to 98 100 function that prints the n times table, starting 0 101 program that computes and print the sum of all the multiples of 3 or 5
+11 function that prints all natural numbers from n to 98 100 function that prints the n times table, starting 0 101 program that computes and print the sum of all the multiples of 3 or 5 102 program that prints the first 50 Fibonacci numbers